 Legend has it the Giant Bica lost his tooth on Llangrannog beach whilst eating berries from the cliff.
 The solitary rock is known as Carreg Bica, or Giant’s Tooth.

 With a late start cruise to Sennybridge along the Usk Valley through the night before into the hills at Trecastle.
 Then the Towy Valley passing through Carmarthen.
-Now let the hills begin proper like as you head to Fishguard, a former GWR port with their steam ships serving Ireland, then skim along the coast to Llangrannog.
+Now let the hills begin proper like as you head to Fishguard, a former GWR port with their steam ships serving Ireland.
+Then skim along the coast to Llangrannog; view the village and the Giant’s Tooth from beside St. Carannog’s statue as you decend to the coast.
 Inland again to Tregaron and the infamous mountain road with its iconic phone & letterbox.
 Descending the Devil’s Staircase can be just as daunting as climbing it!
 Then across Sennybridge Ranges via Mynydd Bwlch-y-Groes stopping in Sennybridge this time.
-Buckle up for The Devil’s Elbow then you are into The Valleys, hopping across for the final leg home through Caerleon.
+Buckle up for The Devil’s Elbow then you are into The Valleys; these can catch you out!
+Hop across them for the final leg home through Caerleon.

 Dinner included before setting off.
 Two 24hr establishments on way out.
 Red Lion @ Sennybridge will be serving food late.
 Two 24hr establishments between there and finish.
 No sleep provisions en route.
-I aim to ride as well so a ‘postal finish’ – receipt from ATM then pop it through my door round the corner; if I’m back come on in.
+‘Postal finish’ at my house.

 Wind down on the Sunday with fellow ACB organiser Jon Banks’ wonderful Chalfield Challenge 100.
 Me and Red will be there!